arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 1. Set **FacilityApp.UI.Windows** as the startup project and run the app using the Simulator.

-1. Click on the **resolution** button and set its value to **12'' 1280 X 800 (16:10, 100%)**.
+1. Click the **resolution** button and set its value to **12'' 1280 X 800 (16:10, 100%)**.

 	![Changing the simulator resolution](Images/changing-the-simulator-resolution.png?raw=true)

-1. Change the orientation of the Simulator by rotating it clockwise 90 degreess.
+1. Change the orientation of the Simulator by rotating it clockwise 90 degrees.

 	![Rotating the simulator clockwise](Images/rotating-the-simulator-clockwise.png?raw=true)